+2017 Financial Year

-Wages () Remuneration Other items Pension Plans Insurance premiums (1) Severance arrangements based on equity instruments Remuneration of physical persons who represent the Company (2)
+Salaries () Remuneration Other items Pension Plans Insurance premiums (1) Severance arrangements Payments based on equity instruments Remuneration of physical persons who represent the Company (2)

-Board of Directors - 2,979 - - 12 - - -
+Board of Directors - 1,973 - - - - - -

-Senior Management 2,631 - - - 400 - - -
+Senior Management 2,130 - - - 376 2,003 - -

-(\) This amount includes the total fixed and variable remuneration received by Senior Management, in both cash and shares, from the Parent Company's Shareholder, as well as the part of deferred variable remuneration (cash and shares) to be received in three years.
+^() This amount includes the total fixed and variable remuneration received by the Senior Management, in both cash and shares from the Parent Company's Shareholder, as well as the deferred variable remuneration (cash and shares) to be received in three years.

-During the 2016 financial year, 5 people joined and 5 people left the Board of Directors of the Parent Company.
-On 31 December 2016, 8 Senior Management positions were included.
+During the 2017 financial year, 1 person joined and 1 person left the Board of Directors of the Parent Company.
+On 31 December 2017, 8 Senior Management positions were included.